cgrochmal/guild/Readme.md

 		}

 Other Design Notes
- - the app makes use of `LocalStorage` to keep track of the current user
+ - the app makes use of `LocalStorage` to keep track of the current user.
+As such you will notice that I regularly use the unary + operator to coerce the localStorage string to a number.
  - A generic 'messaging' websocket/action cable channel is used for now - this would be broken up by user in future enhancements
+ - API uses `rspec` and `factory_bot` for unit testing.
+UI uses `jest`

 Future Enhancements:
  - more robust architecture: use Kafka or RabbitMQ to handle higher loads